steppsr/getxchtx/README.md

 ---

-**getxchtx.sh** - you will run this script from the command line.
+**getxchtx.sh** - you must run this script from the command line.
 This script pulls all your transactions into a json file by querying the wallet db, then loops through each transaction builds a CSV file.
 Note: the query actually pulls from 0 to 99999, so if you have more transactions than 99,999 you may need to edit the script prior to running.

 COMMAND OPTIONS<br>
 ```